zacherywillard/VASP_helper.sh/README.md

 - **Spin parity not applied**

   - `--spin` must be provided, and `INCAR` must contain `ISPIN=2` to trigger parity logic.

 ---

-## Known Limitations / Edge Cases

-- The POSCAR signature check compares **line 6 (species)** and **line 7 (counts)** only; if your workflow mutates species order or count inconsistently, density file safety checks may skip copies.
-- Only one level of subdirectories is scanned.
-- Submission uses `qsub`.
-For other schedulers, either provide a wrapper named `qsub` in your `PATH` or adapt the script.

----

-## Contributing

-PRs welcome!
-Please:
-- Include a short test recipe or `helper.log` excerpt demonstrating behavior.
-- Update this README when CLI/behavior changes.

----